amazon-archives/ask-sdk-frameworks-java/ask-sdk-maven-plugins/README.md

 # Interaction Model Generation Mojo

-The MVC framework designs a skill's interaction model in code and generates the final JSON filess as part of project compilation.
-This Mojo provides this type of integration with Maven.
+Skills built with the MVC framework design their interaction model (intents, slots, etc.) in code instead of single JSON files.
+This Mojo generates the final interaction model JSON files required by Alexa as part of the maven `compile` phase.

-# Use
+# Usage

 Install the plugin into your `pom.xml` as part of the `compile` phase, and configure your skill class which extends `MvcSkillApplication` as the `className`: